GoranG88/Home/.github/ISSUE_TEMPLATE/Technical-Issue.md

 ---
 name: Technical Component
-about: File a bug/issue
+about: File an issue regarding a technical component in Data Lake cluster
 title: '[BUG] <title>'
-labels: Bug, Needs Triage
+labels: ''
 assignees: ''

 ---